Dan149/UselessContentCreator/README.md

  `python3 script.py`

-WARNING: on Windows, run the 'script.py' file by the cmd, not by double-clicking on it.
+WARNING: on Windows, run the 'script.py' file through the cmd, not by double-clicking on it.